Azure-Samples/azure-search-openai-demo-java/docs/aks/README-AKS.md

 ### Enabling Application Insights

-Applications Insights is enabled by default.
+Applications Insights is disabled by default.
 It allows to investigate each request tracing along with the logging of errors.

 If you want to disable it set the `AZURE_USE_APPLICATION_INSIGHTS` variable to false before running `azd up`

-1. Run `azd env set AZURE_USE_APPLICATION_INSIGHTS false`
+1. Run `azd env set AZURE_USE_APPLICATION_INSIGHTS true`
 1. Run `azd up`

 To see the performance data, go to the Application Insights resource in your resource group, click on the "Investigate -> Performance" blade and navigate to any HTTP request to see the timing data.